revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/EC2.md

 ---

-33. How can I achieve cross-region replication for my EC2 instances?
+33. How can you achieve cross-region replication for your EC2 instances?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/InterviewSpecificQuestions/ComplexityTags/Complex%20(2).svg)